sam-haley/card/README.md

 ### Problem Solving and Accessability

 This single page business card website solves the problem of having to find contact information and portfolios across different sites/apps. etc. I addresses accessability by adding alt text tags and running colors through Adobe Color.
+For this project I really wanted to focus on accessability.
+I put a major focus on readability as well as color contrast and the ability to reduce motion.

 ### Feature, Fonts, Design, Mockups